MichaelCurrin/learn-to-code/en/topics/scripting_languages/WebAssembly/README.md

 Or "WASM" for short.

-A modern language which is great at high-performance operations in the browser without having to write JavaScript.
-You can code in another language and get Web Assembly as the output.
+- A modern language which is great at high-performance operations in the browser, without having to write JavaScript.
+- You can code in another language and get Web Assembly as the output.
+- WebAssembly can be loaded as a module in the browser, so you can get the benefit of the performance without writing WebAssembly yourself.

 ## Resources